hgohil2805/CTCI/README.md

 - Peeking Iterator
   Given an Iterator class interface with methods: next() and hasNext(), design and implement a PeekingIterator that support the peek() operation -- it essentially peek() at the element that will be returned by the next call to next().

+- Find Peak Element
+  A peak element is an element that is greater than its neighbors.